-The weekend is our favorite time of the week, and we love to live it by perreando to Bad Bunny and taking plenty of siestas.
-Then Sunday night arrives, and all the stress of the week ahead comes in full-force.
+The weekend is our favorite time of the week, and we love to live it by perreando and taking plenty of siestas.
+Then Sunday night arrives, and all the stress of the week ahead comes in full force.
 If you find yourself experiencing the Sunday Scaries every week, check out these breathing techniques that will keep you calm, cool, and collected.

 If you ever feel like you can’t keep from holding your breath when you’re stressed, then this exercise is for you.
 4-7-8 breathing, a technique created by holistic health pioneer Dr. Andrew Weil, turns our tendency to hold our breath into a helpful tool.

-Turns out, you might be breathing the wrong way.
+Turns out that you might be breathing the wrong way.
 Many Americans breathe predominantly through their upper chests instead of breathing deeply through their diaphragms, according to Jack Greene, a California-based holistic health practitioner.

 To figure out whether you’re breathing through your chest or your diaphragm, place one hand on your chest and one hand on your belly.
 Then take a deep breath, and see whether your chest or your belly moves more.
 Not only does deep diaphragmatic breathing lower stress and anxiety through longer inhales and exhales, but it is also thought to massage your abdominal organs to promote digestion.

 If you’re a chest breather, don’t worry!
 You can learn to breathe through your belly with some mindfulness.
 Greene suggests lying flat on your back and placing your left hand on your heart and your right hand just below your belly button.
 Close your eyes and breathe in through your nose while trying to direct the breath into the hand on your belly.
 Practice this for several cycles of breath.